influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/config-data-nodes.md

 An InfluxDB Enterprise cluster uses remote procedure calls (RPCs) for inter-node communication.
 An RPC connection pool manages the stream connections and provides efficient use of system resources.
 InfluxDB data nodes multiplex RPC streams over a single TCP connection to avoid the overhead of frequently establishing and destroying TCP connections and exhausting ephemeral ports.
-Typically, a data node establishes a single, persistent TCP connection to each of the other data nodes to service the majority of these RPC requests.
-In special circumstances, such as during shard copy operations, a single-use TCP connection may be used.
+Typically, a data node establishes a single, persistent TCP connection to each of the other data nodes to perform most RPC requests.
+In special circumstances, for example, when copying shards, a single-use TCP connection may be used.

-For information on InfluxDB `_internal` measurement statistics related to clustering features, RPCs, and shards, see [Measurements for monitoring InfluxDB OSS and InfluxDB Enterprise (`_inernal`)](/platform/monitoring/influxdata-platform/tools/measurements-internal/#cluster-enterprise-only).
+For information on InfluxDB `_internal` measurement statistics related to clusters, RPCs, and shards, see [Measurements for monitoring InfluxDB OSS and InfluxDB Enterprise (`_inernal`)](/platform/monitoring/influxdata-platform/tools/measurements-internal/#cluster-enterprise-only).

 #### `dial-timeout = "1s"`